 - Crochet or knit a throw or table runner using yarn you have laying around.
 You can even take apart an unwanted sweater if you like the color of the yarn but not the style.

-Burlap and twine are the autumn decorator’s friend.
+Burlap and twine are the festive fall decorator’s friend

 Burlap and twine are inexpensive and can be used in all sorts of ways to bring a rustic harvest style to your home.